Nha Nguyen

 I am a PhD student in Gender Studies, within the research area of Critical and Cultural Theory at Södertörn University, Stockholm, Sweden.
 I am also affiliated with the Center for Baltic and Eastern European Studies (CBEES).

 My main scholarly interests lie in the areas of sexuality, subjectivity, postcolonial and affect theory.
-My PhD project explores experiences of crossing borders and boundaries of race, gender, class, and ethnicity in everyday lived experience of undocumented Vietnamese women in the Czech Republic.
-It examines experience of violences as well as instances of agency and resistance showed up in the process of navigating borders and boundaries.
+My PhD project explores experiences of crossing boundaries of race, gender, class, and ethnicity in everyday lived experience of second-generation Vietnamese German women artists and intellectuals in Berlin.
+It examines experience of violences as well as instances of agency and resistance showed up in the process of navigating boundaries through sites of space, language and culinary practices.

 My backgrounds are in communication and gender studies.
 I received an MA in Critical Gender Studies from Central European University, Vienna, Austria (2022).